mountaindust/Planktos/README.md

 ### Tests
 All tests can be run by typing `pytest` into a terminal in the base directory.

+## Overview
+Currently, Planktos has built-in capabilities to load either time-independent or time-dependent 2D or 3D fluid velocity data specified on a regular mesh.
+ASCII vtk format is supported, as well as ASCII vtu files from COMSOL (single-time data only).
+More regular grid formats, especially if part of the open-source VTK format, may be supported in the future; please contact the author (cstric12@utk.edu) if you have a format you would like to see supported.
+A few analytical, 1D flow fields are also available and can be generated in either 2D or 3D environments; these include Brinkman flow, two layer channel flow, and canopy flow.
+Flow fields can also be extended and tiled in simple ways as appropriate.
+Mesh data must be time-invariant and loaded via IB2d/IBAMR-style vertex data (2D) or via stl file in 3D.
+Again, more (open source) formats may be considered if requested.

+For agents, there is support for multiple species (swarms) along with individual variation though a Pandas Dataframe property of the swarm class (swarm.props).
+Individual agents have access to the local flow field through interpolation of the spatial-temporal fluid velocity grid - specifically, Planktos implements a cubic spline in time with linear interpolation in space (**Future: tricubic spline in space**).
+In addition to more custom behavior, included in Planktos is an Ito SDE solver (Euler-Maruyama method) for movement specified as an SDE of the type dX_t = \mu dt + \sigma dW_t and an inertial particle behavior for dynamics described by the linearized Maxey-Riley equation (Haller and Sapsis, 2008).
+These two may be combined, and other, user-supplied ODEs can also be fed into the drift term of the Ito SDE.
+Finally, agents will treat immersed boundary meshes as solid barriers.
+Upon encountering an immersed mesh boundary, any remaining movement will be projected onto the mesh.
+Both concanve and convex mesh joints are supported, and pains have been taken to make the projection algorithm as numerically stable as possible.

+Single-time and animation plotting of results is available in 2D and 3D; support for plotting multiple agent species together has not yet been implemented.

 ## Quickstart

 There are several working examples in the examples folder, including a 2D simulation,